How to Program Python to check type of variable? | float or int or string or class

 Why is it important to know the data type of variable?

-Every data type has its own significance.
+Every data type has its significance.
 There are some supported functions for each data type.

 Let’s say, we can not do arithmetic operations on string datatype.
-Concatenation of two objects is valid only for the string.
+The concatenation of two objects is valid only for the string.

 For example:

-I am performing ‘+’ operations on integers as well as on strings data types.
+I am performing ‘+’ operations on integers as well as on string data types.

 strIn1 = "20"